008v/QWResign/README.md

 # QWResign
-change the code sign of an IPA file
+QWResign is a lightweight script that resigns the ipa file on macOS.

 # Usage
 ```